sowmya13531/Object-Detection-Yolo/README.md

 - **Matplotlib**

 # You can install the required dependencies using the following command:
-'''pip install opencv-python-headless(Without GUI Support)'''
+''' pip install opencv-python-headless(Without GUI Support) '''

 # YOLOv4 Model Files
 This project uses the YOLOv4 model to perform object detection.
 You'll need to download the following files: